Dance Central Spotlight: Legacy downloadable content

 All DLC from previous Dance Central games were ported to Spotlight—they were re-released progressively in batches following the game's release.
-The ported DLC include their standard routines from the original version (including the Beginner routine from Dance Central 3 for Dance Central 1 and Dance Central 2 songs) (Easy routines are labeled as Standard, Normal routines are labeled as Deluxe and Hard routines are labeled as Pro) (with additional set of dance moves not seen in the original version for Dance Central 1 songs, creating four entirely new routines that are remakes from those from the original routines, replacing the Freestyle section, which is togglable), along with two fitness-oriented routines and two "alternate" routines, as with Spotlight-specific songs, all of which are brand new.
-Songs that were previously purchased on the Xbox 360 versions of Dance Central games can be re-downloaded on Spotlight at no extra charge.
+The ported DLC include their standard routines from the original version (with additional moves not seen in the original version for Dance Central 1 songs), along with four alternate routines, as with Spotlight-specific songs.
+Songs that were previously purchased on the Xbox 360 versions of Dance Central can be re-downloaded on Spotlight at no extra charge.

-Dance Central Spotlight downloadable content
+Spotlight downloadable content

 Reception

 GameSpot gave Spotlight an 8 out of 10, praising its cleaner interface and dropping of extraneous features for "[removing] the obstacles between you and just getting out there and dancing", and its new business model as a "tremendous value" for players.
 However, its minimalistic feedback for player performance was considered a double-edged sword due to the new unlock system's emphasis on rewarding the learning of individual moves.